 You might have grown up hearing the golden rule “treat others how you would like to be treated.”
 It turns out, this rule does not work as well as expected.
-Particularly in romantic relationship, where what we want might be complimentary, yet quit different from, what our partner wants.
+Particularly in romantic relationships, where what we want might be complimentary, yet quite different from, what our partner wants.

 To make someone feel seen, treat them the way they want to be treated.